Wonderful QUEENSTOWN HILL WALK in New Zealand

 The Carlin

-The Carlin Boutique Hotel is a 5 star accommodation with very luxury suites overlooking Lake Wakatipu.
+The Carlin Boutique Hotel is a 5-star accommodation with very luxury suites overlooking Lake Wakatipu.
 Some of the rooms even have a private hot tub!
-With a restaurant, free bikes, a fitness centre and bar you can fully immerse yourself in luxury and the incredible views of Queenstown, the lake and surrounding mountains.
+With a restaurant, free bikes, a fitness center and bar you can fully immerse yourself in luxury and the incredible views of Queenstown, the lake and surrounding mountains.

 → Book your stay at The Carlin Boutique Hotel in Queenstown here